Microsoft Announces ‘Ultimate Performance’ to Prevent Micro-latencies. Sound Familiar?

 Process Lasso, CPUBalance, and ParkControl will be adapted and I will create a new post as I ferret out the details of their new power plan, which I strongly anticipate almost directly mirrors our own – specifically disabling core parking and frequency scaling.

-This new Windows 10 ‘feature’ is expected to hit the manufacturing ring in April 2018 with build 1803.
+This new Windows 10 for Workstations feature is expected to hit the manufacturing ring in April 2018 with version 1803.